Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 8142 questions found out of 11922 clips
+* 8174 questions found out of 11957 clips
-* 7834 non-trolling & on-topic questions found out of 8142 total questions
+* 7864 non-trolling & on-topic questions found out of 8174 total questions
-* 528 questions found with no other references
+* 534 questions found with no other references
 ## grouped by date
+* 2023-12-12: 10 of 30 questions found with no other references
-* 2023-12-08: 1 of 1 questions found with no other references
+* 2023-12-08: 0 of 1 questions found with no other references
 * 2023-12-05: 13 of 50 questions found with no other references
 * 2023-11-21: 5 of 39 questions found with no other references
 * 2023-11-14: 4 of 20 questions found with no other references